 ./infomark console configuration create > infomark-config.yml

 This config file is populated with values to provide a minimal working (example).
 Strong passwords are generated (each time you call this command).
-The configuration file might seem a bit complex at a first glance, but it should work out-of-the-box.
+The configuration file might seem a bit complex at first glance, but it should work out-of-the-box.

 We use docker-compose for handling dependencies in a sandbox